Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you’re looking for some guaranteed tutoring results though, I have used Testive ACT Prep’s tutors before and found them to fantastic.
 I would give them a look in addition to Princeton if tutoring is crucial to your study plan.

 Content Access Periods

-No matter which course type you purchase with Princeton Review (Self-Paced, Ultimate or ACT 31+), you will get 1 year of access to their online materials.
+No matter which course type you purchase with Princeton Review (Self-Paced, Essentials or ACT 31+), you will get 1 year of access to their online materials.
 For 99% of students this will be more than enough time to sign up for the test, fully prep and take the exam – and even re-take if you need to (though hopefully that won’t be necessary).
-Moreover, the Ultimate and ACT 31+ courses give you extra time before your live classes start, so you really get more than a year with these packages.
+Moreover, the Essentials and ACT 31+ courses give you extra time before your live classes start, so you really get more than a year with these packages.
 Regardless of your situation, it doesn’t get much better than this level of access.

 Does Princeton Review Have a Mobile App?

 Princeton Review does have a mobile app for its students, but it is nothing to write home about.
 Unlike its digital desktop platform, which is sleek and user friendly, the app is anything but.
 It is clunky and slow and just not that useful.
 That said, it does give you access to your video lessons and practice problems if you’re on the go.
 The layout isn’t the best and the onscreen material is a little cramped, but if you’re in a pinch and need to get your daily studying in, you can use your smartphone.
 I just wouldn’t rely on the app for full time studying.